 Orthotics and Prosthetics Outcomes

-Anticipated Funding Opportunities for Fiscal Year 2023 (FY23)
+Anticipated Funding Opportunities for Fiscal Year 2020 (FY20)

-The OPORP is providing the information in this pre-announcement to allow investigators time to plan and develop ideas for submission to the anticipated FY23 funding opportunities.
-This pre-announcement should not be construed as an obligation by the government.
-The FY23 OPORP funding opportunity announcements for the following award mechanisms will be posted on the Grants.gov website.
-Pre-application and application deadlines will be available when the announcements are released.
+The OPORP is providing the information in this pre-announcement to allow investigators time to plan and develop ideas for submission to the anticipated FY20 funding opportunity.
+This pre-announcement should not be construed as an obligation by the Government.
+The FY20 OPORP Program Announcements and General Application Instructions for the following award mechanisms will be posted on the Grants.gov website.
+Pre-application and application deadlines will be available when the Program Announcements are released.

 |Award Mechanism||Eligibility||Key Mechanism Elements||Funding|

-A pre-application is required and must be submitted through the Biomedical Research Application Portal (eBRAP) prior to the pre-application deadline.
-All applications must conform to the final funding opportunity announcements that will be available for downloading from the Grants.gov website.
+A pre-application is required and must be submitted through the electronic Biomedical Research Application Portal (eBRAP) at https://eBRAP.org prior to the pre-application deadline.
+All applications must conform to the final Program Announcements and General Application Instructions that will be available for electronic downloading from the Grants.gov website.
 The application package containing the required forms for each award mechanism will also be found on Grants.gov.
 A listing of all CDMRP and other USAMRDC extramural funding opportunities can be obtained on the Grants.gov website by performing a basic search using CFDA Number 12.420.

-Submission deadlines are not available until the funding opportunity announcements are released.
-For email notification when announcements are released, subscribe to program-specific news and updates under “Email Subscriptions” on the eBRAP homepage.
-For more information about the OPORP or other CDMRP-administered programs, please visit the CDMRP website (https://cdmrp.health.mil).
+Submission deadlines are not available until the Program Announcements are released.
+For email notification when Program Announcements are released, subscribe to program-specific news and updates under “Email Subscriptions” on the eBRAP homepage at https://eBRAP.org.
+For more information about the OPORP or other CDMRP-administered programs, please visit the CDMRP website (https://cdmrp.army.mil).